RALIANCE is a national partnership dedicated to ending sexual violence in one generation.

 Chad K. Sniffen, MPH

-Chad Sniffen is the Research and Evaluation Manager for RALIANCE and the Outreach Manager for the National Sexual Violence Resource Center.
-He is RALIANCE’s lead expert on the Sexual Misconduct and Violence Taxonomy, and has worked extensively with corporations that use the Taxonomy including Uber and TripAdvisor.
+Chad Sniffen is the Research and Evaluation Director for RALIANCE.
+He is RALIANCE’s lead expert on the Sexual Misconduct and Violence Taxonomy (SMVT), which he co-authored with Dr. Janine Zweig and Julia Durnan of the Urban Institute.
+Has worked extensively with corporations that use the SMVT including Uber, Lyft, and TripAdvisor.

 Chad has worked or volunteered in the movements against sexual and domestic violence as a prevention educator, victim advocate, researcher, women’s self-defense instructor, and board member since 1999.
-Prior to RALIANCE, he worked at the California Coalition Against Sexual Assault and was focused on technical assistance to rape prevention education programs and building the PreventConnect online community of practice.
-He has also worked for community rape crisis and domestic violence programs in California and Arizona, as well as campus prevention programs at the University of Arizona and the University of California, Davis.
+He has also worked for community rape crisis and domestic violence programs in California and Arizona, and campus prevention programs at the University of Arizona and the University of California, Davis.
+Prior to RALIANCE, he statewide and national work PreventConnect and the California Coalition Against Sexual Assault (now known as Valor.US) for eight years, and national work with the National Sexual Violence Resource Center and the Pennsylvania Coalition Against Rape for five years.
 He earned a Master of Public Health degree from the University of Arizona in 2007.

 Megan Thomas is the Social Media Manager for RALIANCE and the Communications Specialist for the National Sexual Violence Resource Center.
 She posts to RALIANCE’s social media platforms and reviews and develops email communications, blogs, and press releases.
 In 2015, she graduated from York College of Pennsylvania with a B.A. in Professional Writing.